 Norm and Allan were joined by John Gallop in January 1962 and the firm became known as Snedden Hall & Gallop.
 They were among only 23 solicitors in private practice in the ACT at that time.

-The following year, Prime Minister Robert Menzies unveiled the Law Courts Building in Knowles Place adjacent to City Hill.
+The following year, Prime Minister Robert Menzies unveiled the Law Courts Building in Knowles Place, adjacent to City Hill.
 The ACT Supreme Court commenced sitting in the new building in May 1963.
 Snedden Hall & Gallop was among the first firms to represent clients in the new courtrooms.

-Many of the region’s most prominent legal practitioners have developed careers at Snedden Hall & Gallop.
+Many of the region’s most prominent legal practitioners developed their careers at Snedden Hall & Gallop.
 Over the years, some of our lawyers have gone on to hold the presidencies of the ACT Law Society and ACT Bar Association and have become barristers, lecturers, commissioners and judges.

-In 1973, John Gallop left SHG to become a successful barrister in Canberra and was made a Queen’s Counsel (QC) in 1976.
-The following year, John was appointed to the bench of the Federal Court of Australia and the Supreme Court of the Northern Territory.
+In 1973, John Gallop left Snedden Hall & Gallop to become a successful barrister in Canberra and was made a Queen’s Counsel (QC) in 1976.
+The following year, John took up appointments on the bench of the Federal Court of Australia and the Supreme Court of the Northern Territory.
 John became a judge of the ACT Supreme Court in 1982.
-He went on to be appointed a presidential member of the AAT, president of the Defence Force Discipline Appeal Tribunal and a judge of the Supreme Court of Christmas Island.
+He later became a presidential member of the AAT, president of the Defence Force Discipline Appeal Tribunal and a judge of the Supreme Court of Christmas Island.
 He served with distinction until July 2000, retiring on his seventieth birthday.
-John was made a Member of the Order of Australia in 1998.
-He passed away on 25 September 2017 at the age of 87 with Canberra’s legal community paying tribute to one of the ACT Supreme Court’s longest-serving judges.
+John became a Member of the Order of Australia in 1998.
+He passed away on 25 September 2017 at the age of 87, with Canberra’s legal community paying tribute to one of the ACT Supreme Court’s longest-serving judges.

 The firm was originally based at 47 East Row in Civic (part of the Sydney Building).
-As the business expanded, Snedden Hall & Gallop (SHG) relocated to 39 London Circuit and later to 11 London Circuit.
+As the business expanded, we relocated to 39 London Circuit and later to 11 London Circuit.

-The firm relocated to 43–49 Geils Court in Deakin in 2007.
+The firm moved to 43–49 Geils Court in Deakin in 2007.